Schedule of Events

 Our Reston area hotels offer easy access to the event as well as to Reston Town Center where there are many dining and shopping options.

 The Sheraton Reston Hotel, is less than 3 miles from the start and has rooms available for participants at a special rate (2018 rate TBD).
 You can call the hotel at (703) 620-9000 and mention that you're with the Reston Runners Group or register on-line to book at the special rate - and thanks for coming to Reston, we are looking forward to meeting you.
+If you are staying at the Sheraton Reston, there will be a shuttle to South Lakes High School (start) - ask at the desk for timing.
+Return shuttle at 2pm.

 Any good places to eat while I am in town?